1. Crystal Meth

 Additional Crystal Meth Use Signs

-One of the most serious side effects of becoming addicted to meth is feeling paranoid.
+One of the most severe side effects of becoming addicted to meth is feeling paranoid.

 Crystal meth is also dangerous in that it lessens your inhibitions and affects your judgment.
 For instance, you might be more inclined to practice unsafe sex, thus putting you at greater risk for HIV and AIDS.